FgmBvB/azure-infrastructure-roadmap/01-Identity-Governance/05-Microsoft-Entra-ID/06-App-Registrations/01-Overview/README.md

 >
 > - An App Registration represents an application in Microsoft Entra ID.
 > - Every App Registration creates an Application Object.
+> - Microsoft Entra ID creates a Service Principal to represent the application inside a tenant.
 > - Applications authenticate using Microsoft Entra ID.
 > - App Registrations enable secure access to Azure resources and APIs.
 > - App Registrations are the foundation of modern authentication.